 Selector resins are affinity resins based on controlled immobilization of single-domain antibodies.

-For production, high-quality agarose resins are functionalized in-house using propriety chemistry.
+For production, high-quality agarose and magnetic-agarose resins are functionalized in-house using propriety chemistry.
 This results in both a highly specific, stable, and oriented sdAb attachment and an ultra-low non-specific background binding.

 The precise and oriented chemistry also ensures optimal functionality and accessibility of the sdAbs and therefore results in beads with a high capacity.

-A fusion of a single-domain antibody to an immunoglobulin Fc domain results in a Minibody.
+A fusion of a single-domain antibody to an immunoglobulin Fc domain results in a heavy-chain antibody.
 Such divalent recombinant antibodies provide maximal flexibility for technologies based on conventional Fc domains, like, e.g., classical secondary amplification systems.

 Conventional secondary antibodies are multivalent and therefore form large clusters with primary antibodies.

-In contrast, our species-specific secondary nanobodes are monovalent binders and therefore form defined stoichiometric complexes with primary antibodies in solution.
+In contrast, our species-specific secondary nanobodies are monovalent binders and therefore form defined stoichiometric complexes with primary antibodies in solution.

 This feature efficiently prevents cluster formation.
-Primary antibodies and secondary nanbodies can therefore be pre-mixed or even co-incubated on the sample and thus enable convenient one-step immunofluorescence or Western assays.
+Primary antibodies and secondary nanobodies can therefore be pre-mixed or even co-incubated on the sample and thus enable convenient one-step immunofluorescence or Western assays.